Statistics Definitions > > Clustered Standard Errors

 Cameron and Miller.
 A Practitioner’s Guide to Cluster-Robust Inference

-Ibragimov, R., & Muller, U. Inference with Few Heterogenous Clusters.
+Ibragimov, R., & Muller, U. Inference with Few Heterogeneous Clusters.

 Primo, D. the practical researcher.
 Estimating the Impact of State Policies and